IgorBorgess/spa-gulp/README.md

 To install the dependencies used in this project, just type "npm i" in your terminal.
-However, it shouldn't be necessary.